TrueC-D/prework-videos-nested-data-structures/README.md

 print_names(star_wars_data)
 # This method should print all of the names of the characters
 ```
 + Next, let's iterate over our list of characters using the .each method.
-So characters.each do and then between the pipes, we'll call this "character"
+So characters.each do and then between the pipes, we'll call this "character".
-+ I'm also going to move my pry into the loop so we can see what the character looks like
++ I'm also going to move my pry into the loop so we can see what the character looks like.
 ```ruby
 def print_names(data)
   # Get the array of characters